EnterpriseDB/tpa/docs/TPAexec-Detailed_Install.md

 Help
 ----
-Write to Abhijit for help with Ansible.
+Write to tpa@2ndQuadrant.com for help with Ansible.

 ------